 UCB faculty, academic staff and graduate students can borrow materials not accessible through the UCB Library directly from the Stanford University Library using the Research Library Cooperative Program (RLCP).

-Subjects: Molecular biology, biochemistry, and other biomedical fields.
-Sources: Life science journals, MEDLINE, and online books.
+Subjects: Molecular biology, biochemistry, neuroscience, and other biomedical fields.
+Sources: Biomedical journals, MEDLINE, and online books.
 Includes: Links to NCBI's integrated molecular biology databases including nucleotide sequences, protein sequences, 3-D protein structure data, population study data sets, and assemblies of complete genomes in an integrated system.
 Note: Use the UCB-specific URL to see a customized version of PubMed that includes UC-eLinks.
 For more information:

 Access to citations from MEDLINE, PreMEDLINE, other journals in the field of medicine and life sciences, and links to NCBI's integrated molecular biology databases including nucleotide sequences, protein sequences, 3-D protein structure data, population study data sets, and assemblies of complete genomes in an integrated system.

 The link above goes to a specially configured version of Pubmed for UC Berkeley users.
 To use the free public version, please click here.

 Search for biomedical literature citations.
 Embase is a key resource for conducting systematic reviews and researching evidence-based medicine. [dates vary]

 Indexes journals, including many not in Medline, from over 90 countries, and indexes conference abstracts from many conferences.
 Broad biomedical scope with strong coverage in drug, pharmaceutical, and toxicological research including economic evaluation.